What Is Organic Farming?

 Farmers can have their agricultural goods certified organic through the USDA.
 This involves submitting an application and required fees to a certifying agent accredited by the USDA.
 Land used to grow these goods cannot have been farmed with any prohibitive substances for at least three years, according to the USDA site.
 Assistance is available for farmers transitioning to organic.

-Any farmers marketing more than $5,000 worth of products annually must be certified in order to label their products organic.
+Any farmers marketing more than $5,000 worth of products annually must be certified to label their products organic.
 While those marketing less than $5,000 worth of products annually do not need to apply for certification, they still must abide by labeling standards.